sisk-http/website/static/contents/docs/fundamentals/requests.md

 ```

 It is also possible to determine if there is a body in the request and if it is loaded with the properties [HasContents](/read?q=/contents/spec/Sisk.Core.Http.HttpRequest.HasContents), which determines if the request has contents and [IsContentAvailable](/read?q=/contents/spec/Sisk.Core.Http.HttpRequest.IsContentAvailable) which indicates that the HTTP server fully received the content from the remote point.

+In a BeforeContents Request Handler context, you can read the request content inline with GetInputStream().
+Learn more [here](/read?q=/contents/docs/fundamentals/request-handlers.md).

 > **Note:**
 >